Oneflow-Inc/oneflow-documentation/en/docs/basics/03_dataset_dataloader.md

 ## Using DataLoader

 The Dataset retrieves all features of our dataset and labels one sample at a time.
-While training a model, we typically want to pass samples in “minibatches”, which means they will load a same amount of data as the batch size at the time, and reshuffle the data at every epoch to reduce model overfitting.
+While training a model, we typically want to pass samples in "minibatches", which means they will load a same amount of data as the batch size at the time, and reshuffle the data at every epoch to reduce model overfitting.

 At this time, we can use `DataLoader`. `DataLoader` can wrap `Dataset` into an iterator to access data during the training loop.
 Here is an example:

-- `batch_size=64`: a returned dataset of batch size at each iteration
+- `batch_size=64`: the batch size at each iteration
 - `shuffle`: whether the data is shuffled after we iterate over all batches

 ```python